 Join the Journey

-As we delve deeper into the IDG framework, I encourage you to reflect on your own inner development.
-What skills are you ready to cultivate?
-What habits or beliefs are you ready to release?
+As you navigate the change or transformation you are leading, I invite you to pause and reflect on your own inner growth.
+What skills are you ready to nurture?
+What habits or beliefs no longer serve you and are ready to be released?

 "The only way to make sense out of change is to plunge into it, move with it, and join the dance." - Alan Watts